captain-haddock17/Advent_of_Code_2021/puzzle_06/README.md

 end record;
 ```

-A new baby fish can be done easily throught the use of dynamic allocation when one comes at it's life-timer of `0`.
+A new baby fish can be created easily throught the use of dynamic allocation when one comes at it's life-timer of `0`.

 ```ada
   procedure New_Fish (Timer : Life_Timer) is